Manja-030/Pokedex/README.md

 # Pokedex

 My first JavaScript App: A digital encyclopedia of pokémons.
-It loads data from an external[Pokémon API](https://pokeapi.co/).
+It loads data from an external [Pokémon API](https://pokeapi.co/).
 The app displays a list of Pokémons.
 If the user clicks on one of the Pokémons, a modal opens and displays an image and some imformation.
 Its also possible to search for a specific Pokémon by name.

 https://user-images.githubusercontent.com/80778632/176794286-3d6a2b34-3d52-4e18-b1a9-56556b70db1f.mov